seobookpro/CSS-Animation-Hack-with-Keyframes-and-JavaScript-Elevate-Your-Web-Design/README.md

 ## To get started, let's create a basic CSS keyframe animation.

-# Example of a fade-in animation:
+# :bulb: Example of a fade-in animation

 ```css
 @keyframes fadeIn {